johnnyblog/johnnyblog.github.io/_posts/2020-09-29-MADE in East Lothian.md

 They have "maker members" who can sell and promote work and "community members" volunteers and participants.

-They also run local makers markets at Tyninhame Hall.
+They also run local makers markets at Tyninghame Hall.

 ![img](/media/jpds/thumb-img-9617-1024_orig.jpg)